Revolved Side Angle Pose

 Partnering

 Ask a partner to help you lengthen your spine in this pose.
-Go ahead and perform the pose as usual.
+Perform the pose as usual.
 They should stand in front of your extended arm.
-Ask them to grab the right hand you've extended over your head and gently pull on your right hand.